Magen David Adom: Current status

 Although MDA currently staffs approximately 4,000 emergency medical technicians (EMTs), paramedics and emergency physicians, it still relies heavily on over 26,000 volunteers who serve in both operational and administrative capacities.
 MDA headquarters and its blood bank are located at the Tel HaShomer complex in the center of the country.
 The organization operates 189 stations over the country, with a fleet of over 2,000 ambulances nationwide.
 Among them are mobile intensive care units (MICU), special ambulances equipped for mass casualty events, and armored ambulances.
 Most of the fleet is made up of regular size vans providing Basic Life Support.
 These are called Lavan (which in Hebrew means "White") due to their external aspect and to differentiate them from the MICU, which have orange stripes on the sides.
-They are manned by EMTs who generally have ranks equivalent to Basic and Intermediate EMTs in the US.
+They are used by EMTs who generally have ranks equivalent to Basic and Intermediate EMTs in the US.
 In Israel, they are called ma'ar (first responders), ma'ar bachir (Certified first responder over 18, with some additional training), chovesh (EMT-B), and chovesh bachir (EMT-I).
-Ambulance drivers are EMTs or higher with a drivers' license for emergency vehicles.
-MICUs similar to the US Type II units and manned by paramedics and physicians respond only to the most medically serious cases.
+Ambulance drivers are EMTs or higher with a driver's license for emergency vehicles.
+MICUs similar to the US Type II units and used by paramedics and physicians respond only to the most medically serious cases.
 They are called Natan (if a physician is on board) or Atan (if it is only staffed by paramedics and EMTs).
 Major stations include special units (called "Taaran") for responding to mass casualty events such as natural disasters or terrorist attacks.

 In some cases air ambulance service is provided by Israeli Air Force 669 unit with MEDEVAC helicopters.
-However, in 2008, MDA started to provide paramedics for three EMS MBB Bo 105s imported from Germany by Lahak Aviation Ltd. These three helicopters (out of four brought by Lahak) are operated by Lahak Aviation's operating company, Shapirit Air Services Ltd., as Ambulance helicopters.
+However, in 2008, MDA started to provide paramedics for three EMS MBB Bo 105s imported from Germany by Lahak Aviation Ltd. These three helicopters (out of four brought by Lahak) are operated by Lahak Aviation's operating company, Shapirit Air Services Ltd., as ambulance helicopters.
 Previous attempts by MDA to integrate independent helicopter service in the 1970s were unsuccessful because of high cost.

+MDA has a control and dispatch centre for ambulances and paramedics in a hardened high-security room three floors under its headquarters building.
+MDA has a dedicated medical emergency telephone number in Israel, 101.

 Unique among civilian emergency medical services due to its role as national aid society according to the Geneva Conventions, MDA can become an auxiliary arm of the Israel Defense Forces during times of war.